 Married couples and civil partners can pass assets to each other free of tax on death.
 They can also pass on any of their unused threshold to the surviving partner.
-An additional ‘nil-rate band’ will be applied to those leaving their main residence to direct descendants (***conditions and qualifying criteria apply).
+An additional ‘nil-rate band’ will be applied to those leaving their main residence to direct descendants (conditions and qualifying criteria apply).

-Minimising IHT and Reducing your Estate
+Minimising IHT and Reducing Your Estate